 Rose Cultural Significance

 England is not the only country that considers roses as its national flower.
 The United States and the Maldives likewise recognize roses as their respective official flower and floral emblem.
-In addition, Honduras once considered rose as its national flower, too.
+In addition, Honduras once considered the rose as its national flower, too.
 The Queen of Flowers is also the official flower of five US states (Iowa, North Dakota, Georgia, New York, and Oklahoma) and the province of Alberta in Canada.

 Also, the rose is the birthday flower for June and the 15th wedding anniversary flower.